-web3 • digital assets • stablecoins • tokenization
+digital assets • market infrastructure • stablecoins • tokenization

 Orcun Onur

-Strategy-led go-to-market professional with 14+ years of experience across crypto, fintech, and global digital products.
-Co-founder of CryptoWisely.io and WiselyCommunity.com.
-Former Head of Marketing at Stablex (Akbank-backed exchange) and Brand Manager at BtcTurk PRO, where I helped scale the platform from 900K → 5M+ users.
+Strategic growth and go-to-market professional with 15+ years of experience across fintech, crypto, international markets, and regulated business environments.
+Co-founder of CryptoWisely.io and former Head of Marketing at Stablex (Akbank-backed exchange) and Brand Marketing leader at BtcTurk PRO, where I contributed to the growth of one of Türkiye’s leading crypto trading platforms from 900K → 5M+ users.

-Go-to-Market Strategy Market Entry & Positioning Stablecoins • Tokenization • RWA Research & Thought Leadership
+Go-to-Market Strategy Market Entry & Positioning Stablecoins • Custody • RWA Market Infrastructure & Institutional Adoption

 What I Do